 Having moved a bunch of different times with my husband and our pet cat, Avery, I’ve learned a thing or two, not just about making moves easy on cats, but also about how to make do and keep kitties happy in small spaces.

 If living in tight quarters with a cat is something you’re worried about as it’s not something you’ve done before – don’t worry it’s actually not as bad as you might think, even if you’re in a studio apartment like we are.
-There are some things you should always be mindful of, plenty of tips and tricks you can implement to keep a house cat happy and entertained, but all in all, while it may be a tad more difficult to keep an indoor cat happy inside a smaller living space – it’s completely doable with some good planning and not much effort besides.
+There are some things you should always be mindful of, plenty of tips and tricks you can implement to keep a house cat happy and entertained, but all in all, while it may be a tad more difficult to keep an indoor cat happy inside a smaller living space – it’s completely doable with some planning and not much effort besides.

 If you’re already living in a small apartment and just want to make life all the better for your house cat, you’re definitely in the right place, too!

 I’ve broken this article down into different sections to make it easier for you to browse.
-Some things you probably already do or had in mind, but I’m hoping you find at least some new ideas you can implement to help make your kitty’s apartment life happier.
+Some things you probably already do or had in mind, but I’m hoping you find at least a few new ideas you can implement to help make your kitty’s apartment life happier.

 Okay, so here we go!